Isaac-waithaka/Akan-Name-Program/readme.md

 ## Technologies Used

-- HTML5
-- CSS3
+- HTML
-- Bootstrap4
+- CSS
-- GIT version control
+- Bootstrap

-## Licence
+## License

 -Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal